gooddata/gooddata-ui-sdk/tools/catalog-export/README.md

 which you yourself obtain from your installation.
 The username and password authentication is not possible against Tiger backend.

+The TIGER_API_TOKEN variable can be also set in the `.env` file in the application root directory.

 While the configuration allows to specify `username` this is optional and will be used only to open a browser window at location where you can obtain an API Token.